Toni Gonzaga: 1997–2004: Career beginnings

 Gonzaga started in local entertainment at the age of 13.
 It was in 1997 where she joined a singing competition called "Metropop Star Search", which was then aired on GMA.
 Two other Filipina singers, Kyla and Faith Cuneta, started their career on the singing competition television show.
-Gonzaga did win the competition.
+Gonzaga won the competition.

-Gonzaga's biggest break in the entertainment industry was her Sprite TV ad with Piolo Pascual in 2001.
+Gonzaga's biggest break in the entertainment industry was her Sprite soft drink TV commercial with Piolo Pascual in 2001.
 In 2002, she released her eponymous debut album under Prime Music and a cover of Gary Valenciano's "Paano" was released as its carrier single.
-Later that year she became one of the main hosts in the long-time afternoon variety show Eat Bulaga.
+Later that year, she became one of the main hosts in the long-time afternoon variety show Eat Bulaga.
 In 2002, she was cast in the primetime television series Habang Kapiling Ka starring Angelika dela Cruz.
 In March 2004, she joined Studio 23's Wazzup Wazzup with Archie Alemania and Vhong Navarro.
-She also sang "Doon", the theme song of TAPE, Inc.'s afternoon TV drama on GMA, Ikaw Sa Puso Ko which starred StarStruck finalist, Nadine Samonte and Oyo Boy Sotto.
+She also sang "Doon", the theme song of TAPE, Inc.'s afternoon TV drama on GMA, Ikaw Sa Puso Ko, which starred StarStruck finalist Nadine Samonte with Oyo Boy Sotto as the leading man.